Pumpkin Patches, Hayrides, Corn Mazes, Halloween and Trick-or-Treat Events

 Oct.
 5, 7-10:30 p.m.
 Admission is free.
 See the PG-rated movie “Ghostbusters” and enjoy food trucks.

 *Pittsboro Monster Dash

 Oct.
 13, 9 a.m.-noon.
 Registration fee is $25/person.
 This family-friendly community event features a 5K in costume, a costume contest, cross-fit kids challenge and local food vendors.
 Register online.

 Pumpkin Carving Party

 Oct.
 19, 6-9 p.m.
 Free.
 TheeDesign’s 7th annual pumpkin carving party for all ages features prizes for the scariest, funniest and most original carving creation, as well as costume contests, face painting, a video game truck and more.
 Costumes encouraged.
 Register online.

 801 High House Rd., Cary

 Oct.
-27, 4-7 p.m.
+26, 4-7 p.m.
 Admission is free.
-Take a carved pumpkin to Bond Park anytime from 4-5:30 p.m. and watch it set sail across the lake in a flotilla that begins at 6:30 p.m.
-Attendees who enter a pumpkin or dress in appropriate Halloween costumes can enjoy a discounted boat ride prior to the flotilla.
+Take a carved pumpkin to Bond Park anytime between 4-5:30 p.m. and watch it set sail across the lake in a twilight flotilla that begins at 6:30 p.m.
+Attendees who enter a pumpkin in the flotilla or dress in appropriate Halloween costumes can enjoy a discounted boat ride prior to the event.